Common Goods is Moving

 If you are in need of food assistance, you may come to our Common Goods facility on the 3rd Friday of the month from 9-11 a.m.
 You will need your photo ID and will be asked to fill out a TEFAP eligibility form.

 Because of the generous donations of our members, we have a benevolence fund which is used to help families in crisis with rent and utilities.
 We do not receive any grant money as the public agencies do, so we are limited to what is received through these offerings.
-Though we would love to be able to help everyone who comes with a legitimate need, we sometimes have to make tough decisions as to who recieves this help and who doesn’t.
+Though we would love to be able to help everyone who comes with a legitimate need, we sometimes have to make tough decisions as to who receives this help and who doesn’t.
 You do not have to be a member of First Christian Church to receive help, but members will get first consideration.
 Everyone seeking assistance must fill out an application for financial assistance which is available at the front receptionist desk.
 Fill it out completely and leave it, along with any supporting paperwork, (such as a bill, disconnect notice, eviction notice) with the receptionist.
-The receptionist will make sure the application and paperwork get to Yvonne Schneiders, our Director of Benevolence.
-Yvonne, will then call you to follow up.
-This may take a few days, so please be patient.
-Yvonne is a part time employee, and is not in the office every day.
+The receptionist will make sure the application and paperwork get to Bradley Clark, our Benevolence Pastor.
+Bradley or an assistant will then call you to follow up.
+This may take up to two weeks so please be patient.
+Bradley is a part time employee, and is not in the office every day.

 Donating Items to Common Goods

-Donations can be made during open hours (see above) or put in secured plastic bag and placed in brown shed on north side of the building.
+Donations can be made during open hours (see above) or put in secured plastic bag and placed in brown shed on the south side of the building.
 Thank you for your generosity.

 7100 Market Ave.
 N.